noahehall/multicloud/security.md

   - forensic data analysis: create snapshots of data/configuration to capture the current state for later investigation and before remediation
   - immutable infrastructure: after capturing snapshots, recreate resources with a clean slate and replace all keys, credentials, etc
   - coordination and orchestration: utilize step functions to stitch together workflows with adaptability

+## Compliance

+- focuses on the kind of data handled and stored, and studies an organization’s security processes.
+  - ensure regulation of data happens securely and to understand how your organization shares, stores, and receives information
+  - details the security at a single moment in time and compares it to a specific set of regulatory requirements and frameworks from legislation, industry regulations, and standards created from data protection best practices.
+- key mistakes
+  - security and compliance are NOT the same thing
+  - compliance is not security, but Security is a big part of compliance.
+  - You can be compliant but not secure because compliance doesn’t always achieve security.
+- Becoming secure and compliant means securing information assets, preventing damage, protecting it, and detecting theft

 ## attack vectors